×

 If you have not spent a lot of time in Helsinki, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "This mainly depends on your own personal preferences and financial situation.
 Buying a home in Helsinki typically requires a large down payment, and a larger monthly mortgage payment.
 This can make it difficult to qualify for a loan.
 Furthermore, it can take a longer period of time to pay off the loan, and you may be responsible for maintenance and repairs.
 On the other hand, renting a home can be less expensive and may require less of a commitment.
 Rental contracts are typically shorter and there is less maintenance to worry about.
 Additionally, it is often easier to relocate if needed.
-In the end, you will need to weigh the pros and cons of buying and renting a home before you make your decision," explained one expat living in Helsinki, Finland.
+In the end, you will need to weigh the pros and cons of buying and renting a home before you make your decision," remarked one foreigner who made the move to Helsinki.

 What do I need to know when buying property in Helsinki?